Seed Collection Summit

-The sponsors of this meeting was decidedly NOT old school.
+The sponsors of this meeting were decidedly NOT old school.
 DroneSeed and Silva Seed are companies that are teaming up to use modern technology to reforest land after large wildfires with drones.
-They convened the meeting introduce all participants to the “regeneration pipeline.”
-We were in Yreka, a small town in a blue oak studded valley just north of Mount Shasta so all relevant parties could work to identify how to increase and diversify the native seed bank.
+They convened the meeting to introduce all participants to the “regeneration pipeline.”
+We were in Yreka, a small town in a blue oak-studded valley just north of Mount Shasta so all relevant parties could work to identify how to increase and diversify the native seed bank.

 The following are my takeaways of the main needs of the industry from the trip and could be potential avenues for Resilient Forestry to get involved: